-Hiding inauspiciously under the “Bath & Body” menu of Thrive Market is a little option called Intimate Products.
+Hiding inauspiciously under the “Bath & Body” menu of Thrive Market is a little option called Sexual Health.
 Yes, it’s exactly what one would imagine.
 All-natural condoms and lubricants, check.

 After all, why should choosing all-natural products for your sexual life be any different than opting for preservative-free, non-chemical cosmetics and green cleaning products?